 informal admonition that both makes the student aware of academic

 standards and serves as notice that any future academic misconduct could

 lead to further review, and the imposition of more serious sanctions by

-the Disciplinary Committee.
+the Conduct Board.
 This note will be kept on file in Student

 Affairs, the school-wide repository for all misconduct records from all

 departments.
 If the student should wish to challenge the sanction, the

 Conduct Board will convene to hear the appeal.
 Otherwise the Conduct Board is not involved in level “B” procedures.

 Student Affairs has the right to consult with the faculty member